Bluetooth and WiFi Bugs Can Leak Sensitive Data From Billions of Devices

 January 7, 2022

-It’s crucial that you work with IT professionals who are vigilant about Bluetooth security.
+It’s crucial that you work with Managed IT services professionals who specialize in IT, cloud, and cybersecurity services and are vigilant about Bluetooth security.
+These IT experts are trained to

-Developers should take into account the limitations of their chosen method of encryption and the security vulnerabilities that could be exploited.
+Developers should take into account the limitations of their chosen method of encryption and the security vulnerabilities that could be exploited—particularly when integrating Bluetooth with broader IT infrastructure.
+It's important to implement strong encryption and authentication protocols aligned with current cybersecurity best practices.

-Likewise, security experts should take note of known attacks on Bluetooth communications and make sure that they’re prepared for any new or unknown attacks that may arise in the future.
+Likewise, cybersecurity experts should take note of known attacks on Bluetooth communications and make sure that they’re prepared for any new or unknown attacks that may arise in the future.
+Regular risk assessments and security audits conducted by managed IT service providers can help identify and fix weaknesses before they’re exploited.

 Bluetooth is a short-range, low-power wireless technology that uses radio waves, designed to establish connections between devices that are near one another.